laurieroy/react-auth-api/README.md

 # React Client for Rails Auth App

-Frontend for using roll-your-own sessions-based auth
+Frontend for using roll-your-own sessions-based auth.
+See [/rails-auth-api](https://github.com/laurieroy/rails-auth-api) for the backend.

 The base project was built by a [generator library](https://www.npmjs.com/package/devcamp-js-builder) by Jordon Hudgens.
 This is built following one of his [youtube series](https://www.youtube.com/watch?v=ZAu_7tQnXTo&list=PLgYiyoyNPrv_yNp5Pzsx0A3gQ8-tfg66j&index=5)